WDI-SEA/express-pokedex/readme.md

 We'll be using an existing application that uses the [PokeAPI](http://pokeapi.co/), a Pokemon API that allows us to get a list of Pokemon.

 * Fork and clone this repository
-* Run `npm install` to install dependencies
+* Run `npm install` to install dependencies ** DONE
-  * Use `nodemon` to start the server
+  * Use `nodemon` to start the server ** DONE

 #### Read the Code

 * After setup, **STOP**.
 You're using an existing application, so make sure to read the code and ensure what the application does.
 Some questions you may want to ask yourself:
-  * How does the app retrieve a list of Pokemon?
+  * How does the app retrieve a list of Pokemon? ** In pre-built GET request with pokemonUrl variable
   * How many Pokemon does the API call retrieve?
-Why that many?
+Why that many?  ** 20, API limits GET to 20 without resource ID
-  * What are the routes defined in the application?
+  * What are the routes defined in the application?  ** pokemon.js
   * Think about adding a Pokemon to your favorites.
-    * How will this data be submitted?
+    * How will this data be submitted? ** NEW route with form
     * What will you have to do to save this data to a database?
     * What will you have to do to display favorite Pokemon?